agworkgit/cuddlecraze/README.md

 The site has two main functions.

-- Listing a dog

-By clicking List in the navbar, the user will be taken to a page that allows them to upload details of a dog they wish to be re-homed.
-Once submitted, this data will be saved in a JSON file and the dog's profile will be created in our database

 - Adopting a dog

 By clicking Adopt in the navbar, the user will be taken to our doggie database, filling with dynamically-created cards of all the dogs in our system.
 Using filters at the top of the page, the user can refine their search by breed or location.
 Clicking on the dog card will take them to the dog's profile page, with all their information, a dog video on how to take care of that particular breed, and an email form they can use to contact us, requesting us to connect them with their chosen dog's current owner

-The following image shows the web application's appearance and functionality:

-> **Note**: This layout is designed to be responsive and will change appearence based on time of day (day/night).
+- Listing a dog

+If a user makes an account, they can then list an animal they wish to re-home.
+Clicking on the Account tab on the Navbar will take you to your personal page.
+From there, click a button called 'Add Pet', which will prompt you for information about your dog.
+Submit, and your dog will be added to our database!

 ## Credit